gimlet-io/gimlet-website/src/docs/how-to-manage-secrets.md

 ## The steps using Sealed Secrets controller

-Bitnami's [Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets) is based on asymmetric cryptography, just like as your SSH keys or SSL.
+Bitnami's [Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets) is based on asymmetric cryptography, just like your SSH keys or SSL.

 > Encrypt your Secret into a SealedSecret, which is safe to store - even to a public repository.
 The SealedSecret can be decrypted only by the controller running in the target cluster and nobody else (not even the original author) is able to obtain the original Secret from the SealedSecret.